Shuffle algebras associated to surfaces: Geometry of the moduli space of sheaves

 We have the three forgetful maps:

-given by sending a flag $(\CF,\CF')$ to $\CF$, $\CF'$ and $\left( \text{supp } \CF/\CF' \right)$, respectively.
-After defining $\fZ$ as a derived projective bundle with respect to the map $p_1 \times p_S$, we will now prove that it is also a derived projective bundle with respect to map $p_2 \times p_S$.
+given by sending a flag $(\CF,\CF')$ to $\CF$, $\left( \text{supp } \CF/\CF' \right)$ and $\CF'$, respectively.
+After defining $\fZ$ as the projectivization of a coherent sheaf over $p_1 \times p_S$, we will now prove that it is also the projectivization of a coherent sheaf over $p_2 \times p_S$.
 However, this time we will use the formalism of \eqref{eqn:derived proj 2} instead of \eqref{eqn:derived proj 1}. \\

 \begin{proposition} The projection map $\fZ \rightarrow \CM' \times S$ is the projectivization:

 We write $\CK_S$ both for the canonical bundle of $S$ and for its pull-back to $\CM' \times S$.
 The line bundle $\CL$ on $\fZ$ coincides with $\CO(-1)$ in the right-hand side. \\